 Forces are increasingly aware of the potential for new technologies, such as AI and machine learning, to improve how they analyse data to the utmost efficiency.
-Technology can reduce mundane, repetitive tasks, releasing Officers and Staff to do work only a human can do. $\frac{4}{}$
+Technology can reduce mundane, repetitive tasks, releasing Officers and Staff to do the work that only a human can do. $\frac{4}{3}$

-However, Former London Metropolitan Police Commissioner, Cressida Dick, applied pressure to forces to implement this new technology. ${\tt 5}$
+However, Former London Metropolitan Police Commissioner, Cressida Dick, applied pressure to forces to implement this new technology.
+5

-As a result, 43 police forces across England and Wales have purchased new technology ad hoc at significant expense, adding extra strain to resourcing as well as often leaving them with an inefficient, non-personalised system that does not understand their needs.
+As a result, 43 police forces across England and Wales have purchased new technology ad hoc at significant expense, adding extra strain to resourcing as well as often leaving them with an inefficient, nonpersonalised system that does not understand their needs.